Drix10/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 {:id="Screen.ShowStatusBar" .boolean} *ShowStatusBar*
 : The status bar is the topmost bar on the screen.
 This property reports whether the status bar is visible.

+ Note: On Android 15+, the DisplayMode property provides more comprehensive control over screen layout including status bar, navigation bar, and cutouts.
+ShowStatusBar works alongside DisplayMode:
+ - In Safe mode: ShowStatusBar controls status bar visibility
+ - In EdgeToEdge mode: Status bar is always hidden (ShowStatusBar has no effect)
+ - In BackgroundEdgeToEdge mode: Status bar is always shown (ShowStatusBar has no effect)

 {:id="Screen.Sizing" .text .wo .do} *Sizing*
 : If set to responsive (the default), screen layouts will use the actual resolution of the